 Coffee maker / tea service

-The wooden table and chest of drawers are also nice.
+The wooden table and chest of drawers are still there after the wallpaper update.

 There are a table and a pair of chairs on the balcony.
 Such a nice set-up for a little breakfast.